Helen Heinz – Chair

 Fredric K. Weiss– Supervisor Liaison

 The Historical Commission’s regularly scheduled meeting is the 2nd Monday of each month at 7:00 pm.
+Check LMT general calendar on this website for any changes.

 October 28, 2017